 After just under an hour, we finally came upon our destination — 1,000 Nights Desert Camp.
 With an outdoor dining area and even a swimming pool, it’s a comfortable base for exploring the desert and you can indulge in any number of activities, from riding on a camel to dune-bashing.

 Goats and souqs in Nizwa

 Driving out of the desert is a jolt.
-The dunes seem so timeless and endless that the sudden reappearance of civilization, even if it’s in the form of a sand-blown paved road, can be a bit surreal.
+The dunes seem so timeless and endless that the sudden reappearance of civilisation, even if it’s in the form of a sand-blown paved road, can be a bit surreal.
 I drove back to the same place that had deflated my tires and got them back up to regulation pressure before heading northwest to Nizwa, just under three hours to the northwest.